 Libby Proctor, LAc, DiplAC

 Libby Proctor is a Licensed Acupuncturist and a nationally board certified herbalist.
-She received her Master of Science degree from Pacific College of Health and Science (formerly Pacific College of Oriental Medicine) in Chicago, IL and her Bachelor of Science degree from Northwestern University in Evanston, IL.
+She received her Master of Science degree from Pacific College of Health and

 Always interested in anatomy and biology, Libby explored the possibility of becoming a medical doctor early on in her life.
 But after feeling as if something was missing from the Western medical approach (and not realizing what else was “out there”), she gave up on the thought of becoming a healthcare practitioner.